 When it comes to sales, there are outside sales and inside sales.
 Now you must be wondering how sales can be inside or outside!
 The truth is, the difference has been created quite recently with the advent of sales technologies and web conferencing solutions.

 Today, we will explore – what is outside sales?
 We will also discuss effective sales strategies to reduce the sales cycle and make the most of face-to-face interactions.

-Outside sales is a sales process that takes place outside the office.
-Investopedia refers to it as the sales process taken up by the reps on the field.
-They meet prospective customers, set up appointments, provide demos and convert leads into sales.
+Outside sales is the sales process that takes place outside the office premises.
+In outside sales, sales professionals meet prospective customers, set up appointments, show product demos, and convert leads into sales.

-Outside sales are more expensive and time-taking but yield better results.
+In general, outside sales are more expensive and time-taking as they require sales professionals to travel to meet clients.
+But they yield better results.
 Companies that rely on outside sales beat companies using inside sales at a close rate by 30.2%.
 The deals also turn out to be around 130% larger.